openethereum/openethereum.github.io/JSONRPC-trace-module.md

 ## The Transaction-Trace Filtering API

-These APIs allow you to get a full *externality* trace on any transaction executed throughout the Parity chain.
+These APIs allow you to get a full *externality* trace on any transaction executed throughout the OpenEthereum chain.
 Unlike the log filtering API, you are able to search and filter based only upon address information.
 Information returned includes the execution of all `CREATE`s, `SUICIDE`s and all variants of `CALL` together with input data, output data, gas usage, amount transferred and the success status of each individual action.